dhlab-epfl/LinkedBooksDeepReferenceParsing/tensorflow/README.md

 # Tensorflow implementation

 ## How to
-A model can be trained using ref_model.
+A model can be trained using `ref_model.py.
 All parameters can be tuned there too (see comments).
-In order to do this, be sure to have both dataset and pretrained vectors in the main directory, or change folder info accordingly.
+In order to do this, both dataset and pretrained vectors need to be stored as for the Keras implementation.

     python ref_model.py